Birju Maharaj: Politicians and industry colleagues remember Kathak 'giant', 'rare artiste' | Entertainment

 - India

-Condolence messages poured in from all quarters for legendary Kathak dancer Birju Maharaj, with President Ram Nath Kovind and Prime Minister Narendra Modi leading tributes as political leaders, the film fraternity, and people from the performing arts world remembered Kathak's greatest ambassador.
+Condolence messages poured in from all quarters for legendary Kathak dancer Birju Maharaj, with President Ram Nath Kovind and PM Narendra Modi leading tributes as political leaders, the film fraternity, and people from the performing arts world remembered Kathak's greatest ambassador.

 Maharaj-ji, as he was popularly known, died at his home in New Delhi in the early hours of Monday.
 He would have been 84 next month.